katzer/cordova-plugin-local-notifications/README.md

 If the ID has an invalid format, it will be ignored, but canceling the notification will fail.

 #### Further informations
+- The notification can only be sheduled if the user has previously granted the [required permission][prompt_permission].
 - See the [onadd][onadd] event of how a listener can be registered to be notified when a local notification has been scheduled.
 - See the [ontrigger][ontrigger] event of how a listener can be registered to be notified when a local notification has been triggered.
 - See the [onclick][onclick] event of how a listener can be registered to be notified when the user has been clicked on a local notification.